International student (BOR Student Affairs Policy 184.108.40.206)

 Click picture to enlarge

-- Submit Academic Transcripts - Must present official secondary (high school) or post secondary (college or university) transcripts; only sealed, official academic records will be accepted.
+Submit Academic Transcripts - Must present official secondary (high school) or post secondary (college or university) transcripts; only sealed, official academic records will be accepted.
 Please do not submit personal copies.
-If coursework was from outside the United States, transcripts must be evaluated from a N.A.C.E.S. member organization.
 Transfer students with less than 30 transferable semester credit hours or 45 quarter hours of college credit must also submit high school academic records.

-- Submit Proof of English Proficiency - International students whose first language is not English must demonstrate English language proficiency.
+Submit Proof of English Proficiency (see chart below) - International students whose first language is not English must demonstrate English language proficiency.
 Completion of a test of English language proficiency is required of all applicants.
-However, any student who has successfully completed a learning support course in English and/or reading as part of a program of English as a second language will not be required to take the entrance exam in English and/or reading.
+However, any student who has successfully completed a learning support course in English and/or reading as part of a program of English as a second language will not be required to take the placement exam in English and/or reading.
 Please refer to the chart below for approved exams and minimum standards or some other USG-approved evaluation of English.

 - Obtain Health Insurance - All International students are required to present evidence of personally acquired health and accident insurance from: United Healthcare/Student Resources.
 This must be done within 30 days of the first day of classes.

-- Provide Immunization Records - Submit the required Certification of Immunization form with required immunizations no later than 3 weeks after classes have begun.
+- Provide Immunization Records - Submit the required immunizations and EGSC medical entrance form no later than 3 weeks after classes have begun.